palantir/atlasdb/docs/source/services/timelock_service/migration.rst

 The migration process must be run offline (that is, with no AtlasDB clients running during migration) and basically consists of the following steps:

-1. Set up the external timestamp service.
+#.
+Set up the external timestamp service.
-2. Obtain a timestamp ``TS`` that is at least as large as the largest timestamp issued.
+#.
+Obtain a timestamp ``TS`` that is at least as large as the largest timestamp issued.
-3. Fast-forward the external timestamp service to at least ``TS``.
+#.
+Fast-forward the external timestamp service to at least ``TS``.
-4. Invalidate the old timestamp service, preventing AtlasDB clients from retrieving timestamps from it.
+#.
+Invalidate the old timestamp service, preventing AtlasDB clients from retrieving timestamps from it.
-5. Configure AtlasDB clients to retrieve timestamps from the new timestamp service.
+#.
+Configure AtlasDB clients to retrieve timestamps from the new timestamp service.
-6. Restart AtlasDB clients.
+#.
+Start AtlasDB clients.

 Strictly speaking, step 4 is not required; that said, we prefer to do this to avoid the risk of data corruption in the event of misconfiguration (that is, if some but not all clients are pointed to the new timestamp service).